 Our sailing charters in the Dodecanese cruise around the island group, generally starting in Rhodes.

 Turkey’s Datca offers more stunning, secluded beaches than you could ever wish for, its unspoilt nature owing to the fact that for years it was only accessible by boat.
-It may now have a good road connecting it to the mainland but it has kept its undiscovered feel, making it perfect for romantic sailing holidays.
+It may now have a good road connecting it to the mainland but it has kept its undiscovered feel, making it perfect for romantic Mediterranean sailboat charters.
 Europe and Asia come together to form Turkey’s landmass, and you can see the influences of both throughout.
 Bodrum has a distinctive Aegean character, noticeable in its postcard whitewashed houses with a bright-blue trim, whilst its medieval castle gives a glimpse into old Turkey.
 Göcek is a sailor’s paradise, a bustling little town offering some of the best Turkish breakfast around.

 Temperatures in the peak season of July/August reach an average of 33°C/91.4°F - amazing weather for relaxing under the shade of a palm tree or taking advantage of the amazing hiking trails offered in this region.